umstek/parcel-typescript-react-antd/README.md

 # How to use

-- Click "[Use this template](https://github.com/umstek/parcel-typescript-react-antd/generate)" and enter details to create a new repository from this template.
+- Click "[Use this template](https://github.com/umstek/parcel-typescript-react-antd/generate)" and enter details to create a new repository from this template, or
-- Navigate to https://github.com/umstek/parcel-typescript-react-antd and download the zip.
+- Navigate to https://github.com/umstek/parcel-typescript-react-antd and download the zip, or
 - Clone the repository from the above location.
   ```sh
   # Clone the repo